-The Rise of Flexible Learning Platforms
+Flexible Learning Platforms Come of Age

 Microcredentials: Paving the Way for Targeted Training

-Collaborations between Industry and Education
+Collaboration Between Industry and Education

 Experiential Learning: Learning by Doing